uniKorqi422/RocketPy/README.md

 ## Release Notes

 Want to know which bugs have been fixed and the new features of each version?
 Check out the [release notes](https://github.com/RocketPy-Team/RocketPy/releases).

+## Updates\n- Preparing for Wyoming soundings with tumbler-sim!